Medicare Supplement Plans in Massachusetts

 Can I Use My Massachusetts Medicare Supplement Plan In Other States?

 You typically don’t have to change Medicare Supplement plans when moving to a new state.
-Massachusetts is a bit different.
+However, Massachusetts is a bit different.
 Because Massachusetts has a unique plan design, you’ll need to switch to a new plan based on the state you move to.
-You may find that your new state offers a plan with an outline of coverage that is similar to your Medicare Supplement plan in Massachusetts.
+However, you may find that your new state offers a plan with an outline of coverage similar to your Medicare Supplement plan in Massachusetts.

 How Do I Apply For a Medicare Supplement Plan in Massachusetts?

 If you’re still confused about the Medicare Supplement plans in Massachusetts, you’re not alone.
-You can call our Medicare Specialists at any time for customized help.
+You can call our Medicare Specialists at any time for customized Help.
 We can even help you apply for your coverage over the phone.
 These Medicare Supplement plans are designed to save you money and ensure that you receive high-quality healthcare.
-Don’t delay starting your coverage.
+So don’t delay starting your coverage.

 - Massachusetts SHINE – free counseling and helpful resources for anyone trying to understand the Medicare system in MA

 - Mass Legal Help – learn about programs that can make healthcare more affordable for seniors and disabled Massachusetts residents.

 - Extra Help – a nationwide program that serves as a low-income subsidy for prescription medication coverage